ReadyResearchers-2023-24/syllabus/cmpsc-600-fall-syllabus.md

 * An original project that integrates multiple disciplines and provides critical engagement of impact of technology on various communities.

+#### Software Engineering Learning Outcomes

+In addition to general learning outcomes, students enrolled in SE 600 will also produce:

+* An original software project that is working, well-tested, and deployed to production.
+The completed hardware or software project is working, tested and error-free.

 ### Assessment Categories

 For the purposes of evaluation, this course is separated into both "primary" and